XiaozhouCui/reactivity/note.md

 - Go to root folder, run `dotnet tool list --globala` to check global tools, make sure **dotnet-ef** is installed
 - If not installed, run `dotnet tool install --global dotnet-ef` to install Entity Framework
 - In root folder, run `dotnet ef migrations add InitialCreate -p Persistence -s API`
-- `-p Persistence` find the project where DbContext is.
+- `-p Persistence` specify the project where DbContext is located.
-- `-s API` starter project which is the API project
+- `-s API` specify the starter project which is the API project
+- Use *ctrl + shift + p* to open command palet, select **SQLite: Open Database**, then select the .db file.
+On the left pane of VS Code there will be a new option **SQLITE EXPLORER**

+## Seeding data to the database
+- In Persistence project, create a Seed.cs file to include all seeding data
+- Add `Seed.SeedData()` in Program.cs, run the app will auto seed the database if db has no activity.

 ## Reset database with seed values
 - To drop the messed up database, run `dotnet ef database drop -s API -p Persistence`